wormhole-foundation/wormhole-icco/WHITEPAPER.md

 The `TokenSaleConductor` now collects the `Contributions` packets from all chains & tokens.

 After all contributions have been collected, anyone can call the `sealSale()` method on the Conductor.
 The method evaluates whether the minimum raise amount has been met using the conversion rates specified initially (a later version could use rates from an oracle at closing).
+The conversion rates are scaled based on the accepted token decimals on the conductor chain relative to the token decimals on the native chain.
+It is crucial that the conversion rates are scaled properly in order to correctly calculate token allocations.
 In case it was successful it:

 - Calculates allocations and excess contributions (if total contributions sum to a value larger than the maximum raise amount)
   - Excess contributions are calculated by taking the difference between the maximum raise amount and the total contributions.
     Each contributor receives excess contributions proportional to their contribution amount (individualContribution / totalContributions \* totalExcessContributions)
 - Emits a `SaleSealed` packet - indicated to the Contributor contracts that the sale was successful
+- Emits another `SaleSealed` packet if the sale accepts Solana tokens as collateral.
+The message is in the same format as the original `SaleSealed` packet, but only contains information regarding Solana token allocations.
+This is necessary due to VAA size contraints on Solana.
 - Bridges the relevant share of offered tokens to the Contributor contracts

 Or in case the goal was not met, it: